U Visa Lawyer in New Jersey

 U visas can be granted to immigrants to the United States and who have been victims of certain serious crimes.
 This type of temporary visa allows them to remain in the country up to four years in exchange for helping law enforcement authorities investigate and prosecute those who were responsible for the crimes.

-Qualifying for a U Visa
+How to Qualify for a U Visa

 In order to obtain a U visa, you must qualify for each of the categories below: